Eurocps Associates are:

 Professor, Dr. Ken Evans (D.Psych; P.G.
 Dip Soc Admin; BSc; Dip G.P.T.I; Dip Scpti; FRSA; FEAIP; Hon.Member EAGT))

 Ken is a Fellow of the Royal Society of Arts and a Fellow of the European Association for Integrative Psychotherapy.
 In September 2014 he was elected an Honorary member of the European Association for Gestalt Therapy for his significant contribution to Gestalt therapy.
 He facilitates Master classes for experienced therapists in the UK, France and Europe.
 He has written several articles and books and is currently co-editor of the European Journal for Qualitative Research in Psychotherapy.
 He is a Visiting Trainer at several European training centres and is particularly interested in the interface between spirituality and therapeutic engagement in clinical practice and organisational settings as well as issues connected with Human Rights and Social Responsibility.
 In 2012 he was elected a Visiting Professor of Psychotherapy to the University of South East Europe - USEE.

-He was the Founding President (1996-99), and is the current Registrar of the European Association for Integrative Psychotherapy (EAIP).
+He was the Founding President (1996-99), and Registrar (2004 and 2013) of the European Association for Integrative Psychotherapy (EAIP).
 In 2013 he was elected President of EAIP again after twenty years.

 In December 2009 the Board of Trustees and Chair of the United Kingdom Council for Psychotherapy awarded Ken a Certificate for his Outstanding Contribution to UKCP and Services to Psychotherapy.